Cost of Abortion Care

 Approximate gestational age - the farther along you are may increase the cost of an abortion procedure.

 Information contained in this article is not meant to take the place of advice from your medical provider.
-You should consult your doctor or LIP with any questions regarding abortion procedures, costs, or complications.
+You should consult your doctor or licensed medical provider with any questions regarding abortion procedures, costs, or complications.
 Clearway Clinic does NOT perform abortions, or refer for abortions.